pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-**pdjr-skplugin-devantech** implements an interface to Devantech DS range of Ethernet relay devices.
+**pdjr-skplugin-devantech** implements an operating interface for the DS range of Ethernet relay devices manufactured by Devantech.

-DS devices provide a mix of general purpose analogue and digital I/O and relay output channels: the number and type of channels varies across the product range.
+The plugin maintains Signal K switchbank keys for connected DS devices, updating state information and allowing operation of relays on the remote device.
+Typically such devices will be installed on the local network, but it is a simple matter to connect to a remote device located elsewhere on the Internet.

+Once a DS device has been appropriately configured (see below) it will automatically connect to the plugin and become available within Signal K.
+Configuration of the plugin is not required, but may be desirable.

 The plugin represents DS module channel states as a Signal K path of the form 'electrical.switches.bank.*address*.*index**type*.state'.